What you will learn from reading this article:

 There are basically two phases of savings: accumulation, where you’re putting money away so it can grow, and decumulation, where you withdraw income from your investments.
 When you grow your savings – more on that below – you’ll eventually get to the point where the interest from your investments can support your lifestyle without you needing to work anymore.
 We call this “financial independence” and it’s the true goal behind almost all financial planning.

-So how much money do you need to stop working?
-The number is different for everyone, depending on lifestyle, location and income level, but you can calculate your path to financial independence following these steps:
+So how much money do you need to retire?
+The number is different for everyone depending on lifestyle, location and income level, but you can calculate your path to financial independence following these steps

 This is a rough idea of how much you’ll need to maintain your current lifestyle through retirement.
 Is it more or less than you thought?

 Think about how to get the best returns in the timeframe you have remaining before you want to retire.
 Need help considering your options?
 Think about your asset allocation and dedicated retirement accounts as well as these five ways to reach your financial goals faster.

 When wondering “How much do I need to retire?”, many people think about building a nest egg.
-A nest egg is another name for savings with long-term objectives, like buying a home, spending on children’s education or planning for retirement.
+A nest egg is another name for savings with long-term objectives like buying a home, spending on children’s education or planning for retirement.
 Your nest egg can also include an emergency reserve for things like medical problems or unexpected home repairs.